amitavm/ads/sorting/README.md

   algorithm design.
 * The merge procedure used in this algorithm should be learned/known by every "student" of algorithms (and data structures)!

+## Heap Sort

+Heap sort is an unusual and clever sorting algorithm.
+Unlike the other sorting algorithms we discuss here, this one is not that easy to "guess".
+Insertion sort is a straight-forward translation into code of a process many of us are familiar with: as we mentioned above, it's basically the procedure we normally follow to sort a hand of cards.
+Merge sort almost "suggests itself" once you get the idea of the divide-and-conquer approach.
+Even quick-sort is essentially a divide-and-conquer style algorithm, with a subtle improvement over merge-sort, of course.

+However, coming up with heap-sort will likely require a genius, in a manner of speaking!
+It probably came up in the context of some research work.
+To sort an array, which is a *linear* structure, we simulate a "tree" (a *nonlinear* structure), called a *max heap*, right in the array, and impose a constraint---the max-heap constraint---on its elements repeatedly to come up with the "next biggest element".
+That is the gist of it; you can see the details in the implementation.

+Apart from its cleverness, another nice aspect of heap-sort is its runtime
+complexity: it runs in $O(n\lg n)$ time!
+Even though quick-sort is mostly the sorting algorithm of choice in practice, heap-sort does have some good things to recommend it:

+* It has one of the fastest runtimes among sorting algorithms.
+* It's an in-place sorting algorithm.
+* It gives a good amount of intellectual satisfaction when understood!

+[Here](./heap-sort.go) is one way to implement heap-sort.
+You will probably need to go through an ADS textbook to understand it first, before the code makes much sense.